traiz07/traiz07/README.md

 - 👋 Hi, I’m @traiz07
 - 👀 I’m interested in ...
 Web and App Development
 - 🌱 I’m currently learning ...
-PDO and the application of PHP cURL
+Laravel and React JS
 - 💞️ I’m looking to collaborate on ...
-UX Development
+Fullstack web and app development
 - 📫 How to reach me ...
 Email: austinameh007@gmail.com, WhatsApp: 08157372794, Instagram and Twitter @ traiz07

 <!---